BBQ Smoked Meatballs

 Make Ahead Tips

-You can prep the meatballs and store them in the refrigerator for up to two days before smoking them.
+You can prep the meatball mixture, form the meatballs and store them in the refrigerator for up to two days before smoking them.

-Another option is to freeze premade meatballs and thaw them in the refrigerator overnight and smoke them.
+Another option is to use frozen premade meatballs.
+Thaw them in the refrigerator overnight before smoking them.

-We like to make a double batch of smoked meatballs then after smoking the meatballs we freeze them in an freezer safe container for up to three months.
-When you are ready to enjoy them thaw overnight in the refrigerator and warm.
+We like to make a double batch of smoked meatballs.
+After smoking the meatballs, we freeze them in an airtight freezer safe container for up to three months.
+When you are ready to enjoy them, thaw overnight in the refrigerator and heat.
+An easy way to heat this second batch is in your crock pot covered in sauce.

 How to Store Leftovers